 You may also want to share Apple Music songs without using Family Sharing, and you don't like to share your Apple ID with your family members either.
 If that's your case, there's still a workaround - download Apple Music as local audio files, then share the Apple Music downloads with your family via USB drive, MP3 player, or any other device.

 To make this workable, NoteBurner Apple Music Converter is a required tool to download any Apple Music song, audiobooks, M4P music, and podcast to a computer local drive.
-All you need to do is to add Apple Music tracks to this tool, then it will convert your music tracks to MP3, AAC, FLAC, WAV, AIFF, or ALAC at 10X faster speed.
+All you need to do is to add Apple Music tracks to this tool, then it will convert Apple Music tracks to MP3, AAC, FLAC, WAV, AIFF, or ALAC at 10X faster speed.
 If your Apple Family Sharing is not working, this method is your alternative to share Apple Music with someone else.

 Read on and learn how to download your entire Apple Music library all at once, then share Apple Music titles with friends and family to listen to altogether.